Mohammed bin Salman: Relations with Russia

 Under Mohammed's leadership, Saudi Arabia strengthened its relationship with Russian president Vladimir Putin.
 In 2016, Mohammed signed an agreement to cooperate with Russia in global oil markets.
 After Mohammed was accused of murdering Jamal Khashoggi, Putin was one of few world leaders to publicly embrace the prince.
 Russia has also abstained from criticising Saudi-led intervention in Yemen and has supported the United Nations arms embargo against the Houthis in the Security Council.
 In 2021, Mohammed signed a military cooperation agreement with Russia.

 Amidst Western isolation following Russia's invasion of Ukraine, Mohammed strengthened his personal relationship with Vladimir Putin and expanded Saudi-Russia relations.
 Russia and Saudi Arabia have since been co-operating through the OPEC to cut oil output and increase oil prices.
 In September 2022, five British and two American POWs captured in Ukraine were released by Russia through Saudi mediation.
 Russia's new foreign policy concept unveiled in 2023 has given priority to enhancing friendly relations with Saudi Arabia.
 In December 2023, Putin visited Saudi Arabia and met with Mohammed.

-Saudi Crown Prince Mohammed bin Salman hosted Ukrainian President Volodymyr Zelenskyy in Riyadh on 10 March 2025, ahead of U.S.-Ukraine talks.
-Saudi Arabia has positioned itself as a neutral mediator in global conflicts, including Ukraine and earlier U.S.-Russia negotiations, reflecting its growing role as a diplomatic power broker.
+Mohammed hosted Ukrainian President Volodymyr Zelenskyy in Riyadh on 10 March 2025, ahead of U.S.-Ukraine talks.
+Saudi Arabia has positioned itself as a mediator in global conflicts, including Ukraine and earlier U.S.-Russia negotiations,.

+Relations with Iran

+Following Masoud Pezeshkian's victory in the 2024 Iranian presidential election, King Salman and Mohammed sent congratulatory messages.
+According to the Saudi Press Agency (SPA), Mohammed emphasized his "keenness on developing and deepening relations" and expressed a desire to serve the "mutual interests" of both countries.
+Pezeshkian and Mohammed significantly strengthened diplomatic ties, reaching what MBS described as a "historic turning point."
+In late January 2026, Pezeshkian and Mohammed held a critical phone call to discuss regional stability following the arrival of a U.S. aircraft carrier in the region.
+MBS emphasized that Saudi Arabia would not allow its territory or airspace to be used for military actions against Iran.

+According to The Washington Post, Mohammed conducted multiple phone calls with U.S. President Trump urging him to attack Iran, stating that "Iran would become stronger and more dangerous if Washington did not strike immediately".
+The Washington Post reported that Trump's decision to attack Iran on 28 February 2026 came after the Saudi Arabian and Israeli governments lobbied him repeatedly to make the move.
+Saudi Arabia has officially denied reports that Mohammed privately urged Trump to launch military strikes against Iran.
+On 15 March 2026, The New York Times reported that Mohammed had urged Trump to "keep hitting the Iranians hard."